reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 Let's say your component re-renders again for some unrelated reason without changing `color` or `text`.
 This means that for this render, your effect's dependency values are again `['red', 'hello']`.
 React compares `['red', 'hello']` from the previous render with `['red', 'hello']` from this render.
 Since all dependencies have the same values, React knows it can skip re-running your effect.

 So React does not really "subscribe" to anything.
 It only remembers the values of your dependencies on each render, and skips re-running the effect if the dependencies are the same during the next render.

-Only values computed from props, state, context are valid dependencies.
-A global mutable value like `[window.location.pathname]` is not a valid dependency because React wouldn't know when it changes.
+This is why you can't use a global variable or a mutable value like `window.location.pathname` as a dependency.
+React can't know when it changes, so it wouldn't re-run your effect.
+Instead, your dependencies should be computed from props, state, context, or values you created during rendering.

 </DeepDive>